Piper0007/YAFN-Banana-Edition/API/Modchart.md

 		This value is useless if BehaviourType is set to "Separate".
 	BehaviourType : string (All,HUD,Camera,Separate)
 		Changes how the zoom should work.
-	hudZoom : number
+		Behaviour type is not used with the new system :/ hudZoom : number
 		Sets the game UI zoom.
 		Only effective if BehaviourType is set to "Separate".